My Search For Understanding

 What I came to realize, is that I never really liked programming.
 I found it tedious and somewhat time consuming.
 What I had actually fallen in love with was the ability to make a person’s work easier and more efficient.
 It was quite gratifying to see the smiles on people’s faces when they could finally perform a task in a few seconds that used to take them hours.
 And that is how and why I became a FileMaker Developer.

 The channel was an instant success.
-I now have 1400+ subscribers and my videos have been viewed over 360,000 times.
+I now have 1500+ subscribers and my videos have been viewed over 360,000 times.
 The general feedback tends to be: thanks for making it simple to understand!
 So, I learned more than just FileMaker.
 I discovered a bit more about how to teach.
-Every time I make a lesson, I also learn something knew I didn’t know before.
+Almost every time I make a lesson, I also learn something new I didn’t know before.

 I hope this blog helps to give you a better grasp of this incredibly powerful software application and assists you in becoming a more skillful developer.